-- Create New — opens a new workspace.
+Create a new workspace— opens a new workspace.

-- Open From File — selects an existing workspace file to load.
+- Browse for a workspace — selects an existing workspace file to load.

-- Open From URL — opens a workspace from a URL.
+- Open workspace from url — opens a workspace from a URL.

 These are the additional options available in the workspace selection dialog: